-The Covered Period for your loan begins the day your loan was originated and lasts for 8 weeks.
+The Covered Period for your loan begins the day your loan was originated and lasts for 8 weeks or 24 weeks.

 If you pay biweekly or more frequently, you can use the Alternative Payroll Covered Period in your payroll costs forgiveness calculations, with a start date of when your standard payroll period begins immediately after you originate the loan.
 The goal is to make payroll calculations easier.
 Some places on the application may ask for just the Covered Period, in which you cannot use the Alternative.

 If you pay less frequently than biweekly, you cannot use the Alternative Payroll Covered Period method.

 Payroll costs are considered paid on the day that paychecks are distributed or you originate an ACH credit transaction.
 Payroll costs are considered incurred on the day that the employee’s pay is earned.